projectsesame/sesame/design/external-authorization-design.md

 ## ExtensionServiceReference kind field

-Contour doesn't need to support arbitrary types of support service resources.
+Sesame doesn't need to support arbitrary types of support service resources.
 The design here includes a `Kind` field because it is modeled after `TypedLocalObjectReference`.

 ***Decision:*** Keep the API version and Kind fields, but make them optional and default them internally.